TOUR HIGHLIGHTS

 • Explore Castle Combe in The Cotswolds, considered one of England’s most beautiful villages

-• Afternoon exploring the Georgian city of Bath
+• Free day exploring the Georgian city of Bath and Oxford

 • Wesley’s New Room Museum in Bristol